bpucker/MybMonday/README.md

 # #MybMonday
-This repository provides additional background to the #MYB_Monday tweets
+This repository provides additional background to the #MybMonday tweets

 ## Introduction ##